phunanon/uMod/README.md

   - **Ping**: replies with "Pong!"
   - **StickyMessage**: periodically resends a message to a channel
   - **ActivitySort**: sorts channels in a category by recent activity
-  - **RoleList**: maintains a message with a list of members with a role
   - **MutualTimeout**: allows anybody to mute another user but only if they are muted in return
     - Disabled in code by default
   - **Transcript**: sends a CSV transcript of a channel to a channel